Hugh McMillian – Lifelong Resident of Dacula

 Forget about being faster than a speeding bullet or able to leap tall buildings in a single bound!
 These are the REAL heroes of the Gwinnett County community!
-Each Quarter, Gwinnett Clean & Beautiful is proud to shine the spotlight on one outstanding local business that demonstrates a standard of environmental stewardship that rises above the rest.
-Each company chosen for this special honor exhibits a level of eco-friendliness that extends beyond the walls of their local establishment and resonates out into the community.
+Each Quarter, Gwinnett Clean & Beautiful is proud to shine the spotlight on one outstanding local business, organizations or civic groups that demonstrates a standard of environmental stewardship that rises above the rest.
+Each recipient chosen for this special honor exhibits a level of eco-friendliness that extends beyond the walls of their local establishment and resonates out into the community.
 A clean, beautiful and thriving community is a benefit to all of us.
 As individuals, we get to enjoy the natural splendor and health benefits of clean air and water.
 As businesses, a clean and beautiful environment – free of graffiti on our walls and litter on our streets – lends itself to a healthy economy, as more and more people are drawn to the area.
-Our Community Crusaders take eco-consciousness to the next level by weaving it into the fabric of their corporate culture or organizational mission, motivating their teams to ACT.
+Our Community Crusaders take eco-consciousness to the next level by weaving it into the fabric of their corporate and civic culture or organizational mission, motivating their teams to ACT.
 Here are just a handful of ways a business can stand-out as an environmental steward:

 - Expand or launch a recycling program at work and track your results

 - Buy green when purchasing or replacing products or equipment

 - Use LED or compact fluorescent lighting

 - Take ownership of the area that surrounds your place of business by hiring a landscape company or scheduling volunteers from the office to come in on weekends for planting parties or litter pick up days